DataAnalyticsinStudentHands/NWC_backend/README.md

     // create the proper .env file in the root folder of the project
     // to run in development
     npm run develop
+    // to run for real
+    npm start

 ### The Organization:
 This backend is split up into 2 main functionalities: managing excel/tabular data and managing stories for participants.

 ### Excel/Tabular Data:
+- First make excel to CSV
+- then run
+- OPTIONS:
+- fill from bottom of import_participants file
+- -b should work as first one to test

 Excel/Tabular data can be uploaded by running:

-    // **need to run from root of project to use .env file** node methods/import_participants
+    //this turns xlsx into csv
+    python methods/getsheets.py data/sample.xlsx -f csv
+    // **must put a copy of the .env file into methods/** cd methods
+    node import_participants -b -a -e -p -r -l -o -s

 Excel/Tabular data's api is handled in api/participants.